Bound to Life

 What a wonderful day!

-On a flower-covered island, not far from the watchtower.
+We’ll stand together on a tall platform of green stone, on a flower-covered island, not far from the Watchtower.

-Where bonding pairs have come for hundreds of years.
+Bonding pairs have come there for hundreds of years.

 Jiku come there only for bonding celebrations.